wabarc/wayback/README.md

 [![World Wide Web](https://img.shields.io/badge/Web-15aabf.svg)](https://wabarc.eu.org/)
 [![Nostr](https://img.shields.io/badge/Nostr-8e44ad.svg)](https://iris.to/#/profile/npub1gm4xeu8wlt6aa56zenutkwa0ppjng5axsscv424d0xvv5jalxxzs4hjukz)

-Wayback is a tool that supports running as a command-line tool and docker container, purpose to snapshot webpage to time capsules.

-Supported Golang version: See [.github/workflows/testing.yml](./.github/workflows/testing.yml)
+Wayback is a web archiving and replay tool that enables users to capturing and preserving web content.
+It provides an interface to crawl and archive the contents of the web, and a search and replay service to access previously archived pages.
+Wayback is designed to be used by web archivists, researchers, and anyone who wants to preserve web content and access it in the future.

 ## Features